eavonius/powerdelivery/getting-started.markdown

 <br />

+The default script is called *Always.ps1* because it runs every time.
+Migrations are discussed in the full roles topic, we'll skip those for now.
 The most common thing needed before any deployment of a release can occur on most Windows projects is compiling of code.
 To do this, we'll use powerdelivery's included [Invoke-MSBuild](refresh.html#invoke_msbuild_cmdlet) cmdlet to compile a Visual Studio solution.

 <br />